 1.5 miles in 2023, 13 points

-M48 has made at least 2 successful road crossings (2018 and 2019) and in 2021 traveled almost to the road edge, but did not cross.
-He generally travels on top of the ridge, but other than looking for mates, there doesn't seem to be much pattern to his overall travel routes.
+M48 has made at least 4 successful road crossings (2018 and 2019) and in 2021 traveled almost to the roads edge, but did not cross.
+Similarly, in 2024, he traveled down the north slope almost to the highway, but did not continue or cross the road, but returned to the ridge top.
+He generally travels on top of the ridge, and occassionally down to the bench below, but other than looking for mates, there doesn't seem to be much consistancy or pattern to his overall travel routes.

 M50 (Male), 370 grams was found 8/3/17 by park employees Chuck and Steve, while crossing the road.
 After being radio-tagged, he quickly traveled down slope to a wooded area in the meadow where he spent most of the late summer and fall.
 M50 met with turtle M54(M) on 10/8/17 in a brushy unmowed corner of the meadow and on 11/4/17, re-crossed the road and quickly found a well sheltered hibernation location.
 GPS distance tracked;